jaclu/iSH-IP-stats/README.md

 Copy the full path found to the clipboard, or remember it :)

 run `./deploy` inside this folder.
-First time it will prompt you for the file provided by the Shortcut.
-Paste or type the filename you found above.
+First time it will prompt for the file provided by the Shortcut.
+Paste or type the filename found above.
 This filename is saved to `~/.local_ip_file`